alokranjan1502/python-part1/README.md

 # python-part1
-I have upload basic of python basic class notes.
+I have uploaded basic of python basic class notes.
 This files can used by any on whose want to learn Python from Basic.

 How you can use these files.